SoCal TMJ & Headache — Los Angeles

 The General Dentist

 Pain presents in the jaw or face.
-Dental examination shows no caries or periapical issues.
+Dental examination shows no caries or periapical pathology.
 Patient is told “nothing is wrong” or given a nightguard.

 Result: Symptomatic relief.
 No diagnosis.